 - Broker fee demanded without a clear explanation of who hired the broker

-- Vague admin or processing fees replacing banned charges
+- Vague "admin" or "processing" fees that look like they replace banned charges

 - Pressure to pay before basic disclosure is provided